-'''

 %macro retz 0

 jnz %%skip

 ret

 %%skip:

-%endmacro

-'''

 You can call this macro as many times as you want, and every time you call it NASM will make up a different 'real' name to substitute for the label %%skip.
 The names NASM invents are of the form ..@2345.skip, where the number 2345 changes with every macro call.
-The ..@ prefix prevents macro-local labels from interfering with the local label mechanism, as described in section 3.8.
+The ..@ prefix prevents macro-local labels from interfering with the local label mechanism, as described in section 3.9.
 You should avoid defining your own labels in this form (the ..@ prefix, then a number, then another period) in case they interfere with macro-local labels.

-4.2.3 Greedy Macro Parameters
+4.3.3 Greedy Macro Parameters

 Occasionally it is useful to define a macro which lumps its entire command line into one parameter definition, possibly after extracting one or two smaller parameters from the front.
-An example might be a macro to write a text string to a file in MS-DOS, where you might want to be able to write writefile [filehandle], "hello, world", 13, 10 then the example call to writefile above will work as expected: the text before the first comma, [filehandle], is used as the first macro parameter and expanded when %1 is referred to, and all the subsequent text is lumped into %2 and placed after the db.
+An example might be a macro to write a text string to a file in MS-DOS, where you might want to be able to write

+'''

+writefile [filehandle], "hello, world", 13, 10

+'''